 The Benchmark Regulation stipulates, among other things, that the input data for an interest rate benchmark shall be based and evidenced on transaction data, if available and appropriate.
 Stibor is based on the banks' financing costs and thus reflects transactions in SEK and in other currencies.
 The method used to calculate Stibor is currently being further adapted to meet the requirement for transaction data.
 A public consultation on the revised calculation method for Stibor was published and finalized by SFBF during the spring 2021.

-Stibor is recognised as a critical benchmark and must, according to BMR, operate as an authorised entity.
+Stibor is recognised as a critical benchmark and must, according to BMR, be operated by an authorized entity.
 SFBF will therefor submit an official application for authorisation to the Swedish financial supervisory authority, Finansinspektionen, before the end of 2021, in accordance with the requirements of BMR.

 Swestr – a new reference rate